jvdieten/playwright-mocha/README.md

 ## Parallel execution

-The framework supports parallel execution for each seperate test file.
-To enable this feature you have can the following to the "mochaOptions"
+The framework supports parallel execution for each test/spec file.
+To enable this feature you can add the following lines to the "mochaOptions" in the configuration file.

 ```json
     "require": ["node_modules/playwright-mocha/dist/hooks.js"],